 • The site can only be open to visitors, clients or deliveries for the activity, other than for guest accommodation, for a maximum of 40 hours per week, between the hours of:

-• The maximum number of vehicle movements per site, other than for residential activities, is:
+• The maximum number of vehicle movements per site, other than for residential activities, is two heavy vehicles per week and 16 other vehicles per day (a vehicle travelling to and from the property is counted as two movements).

 • Manufacturing, altering, repairing, dismantling or processing of materials or items must be within a fully enclosed building.